Budgeting is a critical part of your business roadmap. Your business risks going astray if you don’t stay on top of finances from the beginning.

-A budget gives an overview of your finances, including the revenue, expenses, and other components in a specified period.
+A budget gives an overview of your finances, including revenue, expenses, and other components over a specified period.
 Creating a budget is essential for ensuring a strong financial position of your business in the present and future.

 Let’s discuss in detail why you need a budget and how to create one.

 A budget has two main functions – planning and control.
 The budget, being an outline of the complete financial status of your business, helps you see the bigger picture and aids your decision-making.

 Here are some key benefits you can reap by creating your budget.

 The revenue forecast is one of the primary goals of the budget.
 It helps you visualize how much you can expect to earn in a given duration.

 The merit of such forecasting is that you can plan your move accordingly to maximize your profits.
 Suppose your expected revenue is 30% more than the previous year.
 In that case, you might want to spend more on ads to attract more customers.